ashutoshkumr/docs/lang-cpp-resources.md

   class container {
     // type deduction not needed for this constructor container(T);
-    // type deduction needed for this since construtor arguments are not necessary same as T template <typename U>
+    // type deduction needed for this since construtor arguments are not necessarily same as T template <typename U>
     container(U, U);
   };